WakumaAyanaJifar/Premature-De-Laborization-of-supplementary-file-paper/README.md

 # Trajectory Exposure

-Replication materials for *Trajectory Exposure: Artificial Intelligence and the Digital Service Pathway in African Development*.
+Replication materials for *Artificial Intelligence Exposure and the Premature De-laborization of Africa’s Digital Development Pathways*.

 Conventional measures of artificial intelligence exposure map model capabilities onto the occupations an economy already has.
 For economies whose growth strategy